-No Commercial Manufacturing Experience.
+MANUFACTURING RISKS.
 The Company has not yet commercially introduced any products.
 To be successful, the Company's products must be manufactured in commercial quantities, in compliance with regulatory requirements and at acceptable costs.
-Although the Company has produced its products in the laboratory and scaled its production process to pilot levels, production in commercial quantities will create technical as well as financial challenges for the Company.
-The Company's current facilities are not yet approved by the Food and Drug Administration ("FDA") for commercial production of its proposed products, and there can be no assurance that such approval will be obtained.
+Although the Company has produced its products in the laboratory and scaled its production process to pilot levels, production in commercial quantities will create substantial technical as well as financial challenges for the Company.
+The Company's current facilities are not yet approved by FDA for commercial production of its proposed products, and there can be no assurance that such approval will be obtained.
 In order to manufacture its products in commercial quantities, the Company will have to enhance its existing manufacturing facilities, which will require additional funds.
 The Company has no experience in large-scale manufacturing, and no assurance can be given that the Company will be able to make the transition to commercial production successfully.